 I have been ardently in the aquarium industry for some time.
 I have already raised guppies and bettas in my aquarium, and also, once I was terribly in love with shrimps.
-And that love stuck me once again during the pandemic situations, and I searched for an online shop to deliver me a quality bred of shrimps for my new aquarium.
+And that love again stuck with me during the pandemic, and I searched for an online shop to deliver me a quality breed of shrimp for my new aquarium.

 And then something happens….